 Ratsey and the Americas Cup

-Originally named the Hundred Guineas Cup, the first contest took place in Cowes with a challenge from the Royal Yacht Squadron to the New York Yacht Club (NYYC).
-The NYYC won the race with the schooner named “America”.
-The trophy was thus renamed the ‘America’s Cup’ and was donated to the NYYC.
-Under the terms of the ‘Deed of Gift’ this made the cup available for perpetual international competition.
+The NYC yacht won the race with the schooner America.
+The trophy was renamed the America’s Cup after the yacht and was donated to the (NYYC) under the terms of the “Deed of Gift” which made the cup available for perpetual international competition.